 Make educated decisions

-Return on ad spend, profit per impression, and profit per click are just a few, high-level numbers you can quickly calculate to your ROI on your AdWords campaigns.
-There are many, more complicated numbers you can dive into to really see how PPC affects your bottom line.
+Return on PPC advertising spend, profit per impression, and profit per click are just a few, high-level numbers you can quickly calculate to your ROI on your Google AdWords campaigns.
+There are many, more complicated numbers you can dive into to really see how PPC marketing affects your bottom line.

 These metrics are quick and easy to use.
-They allow you to make educated decisions when editing and optimizing your PPC campaigns.
+They allow you to make educated decisions when editing and optimizing your PPC marketing campaigns.
 Instead of following the best practices you think you know data can give you hard evidence of what’s working, and what’s not.
-Remember, if PPC is making you money, you’re already seeing a good ROI.
+Remember, if PPC advertising is making you money, you’re already seeing a good ROI.
+If it's not talk with our PPC agency in Lancaster, PA for help.